Medical titanium alloy: the "strength leader" in the field of health care"

 -

-The application of titanium has evolved through three distinct stages:
+titanium has gone through three different stages:

 -

-1950 s-1980s:The era of Pure Titanium andTi-6Al-4V.
-Pure titanium proved its biocompatibility, while Ti6Al4V became widely used for surgical repairs and replacements.
+1950 s-1980s:age of pure titaniumTi-6Al-4V.
+Pure titanium has demonstrated its biocompatibility, while Ti6Al4V is widely used for surgical repair and replacement.

 -